luuuc/remote-excellence-book/_chapters/02-the-foundation.md

 When you establish a foundation of trust, it enables critical capabilities:

-## 1. Genuine Autonomy
+## Genuine Autonomy
+People can make decisions and move work forward without waiting for permission.

-- Team members can make meaningful decisions without constant approval
+1. Team members can make meaningful decisions without constant approval
-- Work can progress across time zones without synchronous bottlenecks
+2. Work can progress across time zones without synchronous bottlenecks
-- People can adapt processes to their unique circumstances and strengths
+3. People can adapt processes to their unique circumstances and strengths
-- Innovation emerges from distributed thinking rather than top-down direction
+4. Innovation emerges from distributed thinking rather than top-down direction

-## 2. Psychological Safety
+## Psychological Safety
+Team members feel safe to share problems, try new approaches, and learn from mistakes.

-- Problems surface early rather than festering in silence
+1. Problems surface early rather than festering in silence
-- Experimentation becomes possible without fear of punishment
+2. Experimentation becomes possible without fear of punishment
-- Learning happens openly through shared mistakes and discoveries
+3. Learning happens openly through shared mistakes and discoveries
-- Diversity of approach and thought becomes a strength rather than a threat
+4. Diversity of approach and thought becomes a strength rather than a threat

-## 3. Sustainable Pace
+## Sustainable Pace
+Work happens at a rhythm that people can maintain over time without burning out.

-- Work happens during appropriate hours regardless of time zone
+1. Work happens during appropriate hours regardless of time zone
-- Recovery time is respected rather than seen as lack of commitment
+2. Recovery time is respected rather than seen as lack of commitment
-- Team resilience increases through reasonable expectations
+3. Team resilience increases through reasonable expectations
-- Long-term performance replaces short-term heroics
+4. Long-term performance replaces short-term heroics

 {% include callout/example.html content="A trust-based remote culture might look like this: A developer in Tokyo discovers a critical bug late on Friday in her time zone.
 Rather than feeling pressure to solve it immediately and work into her weekend, she documents the issue thoroughly, implements a temporary safeguard, and notifies the team.
 Her colleague in Berlin picks it up during his working hours, makes progress, and hands it off to the team member in Toronto, who completes the fix.
 The bug is solved within 24 hours without anyone working outside reasonable hours, through a 'follow the sun'" %}